 The night of the 23rd of June, on St John’s eve, celebrations and fire take over many beaches of Spain.
 Here is everything you need to know about San Juan festival in Spain.

 What happens in San Juan festival in Spain?
 Everything you need to know

 - What do people celebrate in the San Juan festival in Spain?

 - What is the origin of the celebration?

-- What do people do in the Night of San Juan?
+- What do people do to celebrate it?

 - Where can I go to celebrate the San Juan festival in Spain?

 - Hogeras de San Juan, Alicante.
 The most famous celebration

 What do people celebrate in the San Juan festival in Spain?